alefore/weblog/edge-correctness.md

     };

     class UnixSignal : public language::GhostType<UnixSignal, int> {};
-    // Why define a GHOST_TYPE for `pid_t`, which is already a "specific" type?
+    // Why define a GhostType for `pid_t`, which is already a "specific" type?
     // Because pid_the is just a `using` or `typedef` alias, so incorrect usage
     // isn't detected by the compiler.
     class ProcessId : public language::GhostType<ProcessId, pid_t> {};